-Sally-Ann (known as Susie), a Guernsey resident, is a fellow of the Institute of Chartered Accountants in England and Wales and qualified in 1983.
-She was a Banking and Finance Partner with KPMG Channel
+Sally-Ann (known as Susie), a Guernsey resident, is a Fellow of the Institute of Chartered Accountants in England and Wales and qualified in 1983.
+She was a Banking and Finance Partner with KPMG Channel Islands from

-Islands from 1990 until 2001 and Head of Audit KPMG Channel Islands from 1999.
-She has served as President of the Guernsey Society of Chartered and Certified Accountants and as a member of The States of Guernsey Audit Commission and The Guernsey Public Accounts Committee.
-She is Vice-Chairman of The Guernsey Financial Services Commission and a non-executive director of a number of property and investment companies.
-She is a director of several other public companies.
+1990 until 2001 and Head of Audit KPMG Channel Islands from 1999.
+She has served as President of the Guernsey Society of Chartered and Certified Accountants and as a member of The Guernsey Public Accounts Committee and a Commissioner of the GFSC.
+She is a non-executive director of a number of property and investment companies and a director of several other public companies.